higress-group/higress-console/backend/sdk/src/main/resources/plugins/mcp-server/README_EN.md

        }
    ```

-2. **argsToJsonBody**: When set to `true`, tool parameters will be sent directly as a JSON object in the request body, and the `Content-Type: application/json; charset=utf-8` header will be automatically added.
+2. **argsToJsonBody**: When set to `true`, parameters without a specified `position` will be sent directly as a JSON object in the request body, and the `Content-Type: application/json; charset=utf-8` header will be automatically added.
    ```yaml
    requestTemplate:
      argsToJsonBody: true
    ```

-3. **argsToUrlParam**: When set to `true`, tool parameters will be added to the URL as query parameters.
+3. **argsToUrlParam**: When set to `true`, parameters without a specified `position` will be added to the URL as query parameters.
    ```yaml
    requestTemplate:
      argsToUrlParam: true
    ```

-4. **argsToFormBody**: When set to `true`, tool parameters will be encoded as `application/x-www-form-urlencoded` in the request body, and the appropriate Content-Type header will be automatically added.
+4. **argsToFormBody**: When set to `true`, parameters without a specified `position` will be encoded as `application/x-www-form-urlencoded` in the request body, and the appropriate Content-Type header will be automatically added.
    ```yaml
    requestTemplate:
      argsToFormBody: true